Velir/dbt-ga4/README.md

 - Flattened models to access common events and event parameters such as `page_view`, `session_start`, and `purchase`
 - Conversion of sharded event tables into a single partitioned table
 - Incremental loading of GA4 data into your staging tables
-- Session and user dimensional models with conversion counts
+- Page, session and user dimensional models with conversion counts
-- Easy access to query parameters such as GCLID and UTM params
+- Simple methods for accessing query parameters (like UTM params) or filtering query parameters (like click IDs)
-- Support for custom event parameters & custom user properties
+- Support for custom event parameters & user properties
 - Mapping from source/medium to default channel grouping
-- Ability to exclude query parameters (like `fbclid`) from page paths

 # Models